-Main event of midsummer celebration: Raising of the grand maypole
+The main event of midsummer celebration: Raising of the grand maypole

 It’s either you go near the pole immediately after the parade or stay as far as you can from the crowd.
-My friend and I were not able to witness the raising itself (disadvantage of being small persons), but we got a better view from afar when it was almost raised up.
+My friend and I were not able to witness the raising itself (disadvantage of being small persons), but we got a better view from afar when it was almost raised.

 I love how people are chanting, encouraging each other in raising the Maypole.
-And, once the Maypole was raised, people started to cheer and you could really tell from their voices how happy they are.
+And, once the Maypole was raised, people started to cheer and you could tell from their voices how happy they are.